 Legatum Center for Development and Entrepreneurship

-Our capstone initiative is a competitive fellowship program.
-Each year we build a cohort of the most promising 20–25 students who are committed to building and scaling ventures in the developing world.
-We provide them with tuition, travel, and prototyping support as well as access to mentors, targeted coursework, special seminars, and other cross-campus resources tailored to their educational and venture needs.
+The Legatum Fellowship is a competitive program designed to help aspiring entrepreneurs gain a world-class education at MIT to maximize their likelihood of success as principled, impactful leaders in emerging markets.
+Each year, we build a cohort of 20–25 students from across MIT who are dedicated to building and scaling ventures in the developing world.
+We provide them with tuition, travel, and prototyping support, as well as access to mentors, special seminars, and other cross-campus resources.